Skip to content

 Although they’re usually successful, bad hair transplants can happen.
 There are several ways you can tell if you’ve had a bad hair transplant.
 These include:

-• Excessive scarring: this is usually caused by below-standard surgical tools or an incorrect technique performed by an inexperienced surgeon.
+• Excessive scarring is usually caused by the use of substandard surgical tools or an incorrect technique performed by an inexperienced surgeon.

 • Unnatural direction of hair growth: identified by transplanted hair growing in the wrong direction, this is often caused by poor surgeon technique.

-• Infection: excessive swelling or redness around the transplanted area may be a sign of infection, and is typically caused by unsanitary surgical tools.
+• Infection: Excessive swelling or redness around the transplanted area may be a sign of infection, typically caused by unsanitary surgical tools.

 • Unusual hairline: often characterised by an unnatural angle, this is also due to poor technique or inexperience.

-• Insufficient hair growth: usually measured 12 months after surgery, poor hair growth can be due to a variety of reasons including poor aftercare.
+• Insufficient hair growth: Typically measured 12 months after surgery, poor hair growth can be attributed to various reasons, including inadequate aftercare.

 If you are experiencing any of these symptoms after your hair transplant, do not be disheartened — it can take 9-12 months after your surgery to start seeing real results.
-Be patient and wait for at least a year before fully assessing your hair transplant.
+Be patient and wait for at least a year before thoroughly evaluating the results of your hair transplant.

 What to do if a hair transplant doesn’t meet expectations?

 Sometimes, hair transplants don’t quite meet the patient’s expectations.
-If you feel your hair transplant doesn’t match up to what you expected and you’re not happy with the results, there are several options available to you.
+If you feel that your hair transplant doesn’t meet your expectations and you’re unhappy with the results, several options are available to you.

 A second hair transplant